lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This field can be elided for the transmission on the LPWAN network.
 The SCHC C/D recomputes the original payload length value.
 In the Field Descriptor, TV is not set, MO is set to "ignore" and CDA is "compute-IPv6-length".

-If the payload length needs to be sent and is known to need less than 16 bits for its encoding, the TV can be set to 0x0000, the MO set to "MSB (16-s)" and the CDA to "LSB(s-y)".
-The 's' parameter depends on the expected maximum packet length.

-Otherwise, the payload length field must be sent and the CDA is replaced by "value-sent".

 ## Next Header field

 If the Next Header field does not vary and is known by both sides, the Field Descriptor in the rule should contain a TV with